nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 ## Task 3: Push the Helidon Application (quickstart-mp) Docker Image to your Container Registry Repository

-In Task 1 of this lab you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name in a text editor.
+In Task 1 of this lab you opened a URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab) and determined the endpoint for your Region name and copied it to a text editor.
 In our example the Region Name is US East (Ashburn).
 You will need this information for this task.

 ![Endpoint](images/5.png)

-1. In Task 1 of this lab you determined the endpoint for your Region name and copied it to a text editor.
-In our example the Region Name is *US East (Ashburn)* and the endpoint is *iad.ocir.io*.
-You will need this information for this task.
-Copy the following command and paste it in your text editor and then replace the `END_POINT_OF_REGION_NAME` with the endpoint of your region.
+1. Copy the following command and paste it in your text editor and then replace the `END_POINT_OF_REGION_NAME` with the endpoint of your region.

+  >In our example the Region Name is *US East (Ashburn)* and the endpoint is *iad.ocir.io*.
+You will need your specific information for this task.

 ```bash
 <copy>docker login END_POINT_OF_REGION_NAME</copy>
 ```